m3db/m3/site/content/how_to/any_remote_storage.md

 This requires running 4 components separately:
 - Instance of M3 Coordinator Admin to administer the cluster
 - Fleet of stateless M3 Coordinators
-- Fleet of stateful M3 Aggregators
+- Fleet of in-memory stateful M3 Aggregators
 - [Etcd](https://etcd.io/) cluster

 **Setup external Etcd cluster**

-Just follow official [Etcd](https://github.com/etcd-io/etcd/tree/master/Documentation) docs.
+The best documentation is to follow the official [etcd docs](https://github.com/etcd-io/etcd/tree/master/Documentation).

-**Run M3 Coordinator in Admin mode**
+**Run a M3 Coordinator in Admin mode**

 Refer to [Running M3 Coordinator in Admin mode](/docs/how_to/m3coordinator_admin).